SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v3/how-to-upgrade.md

   update-collection-v3 -in /values/user-values.yaml -out /values/new-values.yaml
 ```

 You should have `new-values.yaml` in your working directory which can be used for the upgrade.
-Pay attention to the migration script
-output - it may notify you of additional manual steps you need to carry out.
+Pay attention to the migration script output - it may notify you of additional manual steps you need to carry out.

-Before you run the upgrade command, please review the manual steps below, and carry out the ones relevant to your use case.
+Before you run the upgrade command, review the manual steps below and carry out the ones relevant to your use case.

 ## Metrics migration